robertopauletto/javascript/README.md

     ```javascript
     const arr = [1, 2, 3, 4];

-    // bad
+    // male
     const first = arr[0];
     const second = arr[1];

-    // good
+    // bene
     const [first, second] = arr;
     ```

   <a name="destructuring--object-over-array"></a><a name="5.3"></a>
   - [5.3](#destructuring--object-over-array) Use object destructuring for multiple return values, not array destructuring.

-    > Why?
+    > Perchè?
 You can add new properties over time or change the order of things without breaking call sites.

     ```javascript
-    // bad
+    // male
     function processInput(input) {
       // then a miracle occurs
       return [left, right, top, bottom];